15 LinkedIn Profile Optimization Tips to Get Found

 - 1-2 unique hashtags that only you or your company is likely to use (like #VengresoPics or #VengresoVids).
 This will help you find your own content and also support employee advocacy if you can get the rest of your company searching for and sharing content with those unique hashtags.

 When writing your profile, descriptions of the media you added to your profile, and labeling your relevant websites, don’t overuse the same keywords.
-These keyword-stuffing techniques of the past no longer work.
+These keyword-stuffing techniques of the past no longer work and will not help with your LinkedIn Profile optimization.